 4. Changes in Enrollment

-• Students must monitor their OSU student email throughout the summer.
+- Students must monitor their OSU student email throughout the summer.
 If they drop, withdraw from, or do not fully complete the current sessions, students may be considered withdrawn from the term, even if they are still enrolled in a future session.
-In this case, we may email a student a request to complete a summer survey that confirms their intent to participate in future sessions.
+In this case, we may email a student to request confirmation of intent to participate in future sessions.

-• If students do not complete this summer survey, a return of federal aid may be required.
+- If students do not reply to that email, a return of federal aid may be required.

 5. Summer Aid Disbursements